 Private Student Loans

 If you have exhausted savings, 529 College Savings Plans, and financial aid awards, you may consider a private student loan.
-As a parent of a college-age student, you may be considered retirement in the next 15-20 years.
-On the contrary, your child will have more time left in the workforce to both contribute to pay their student loan and contribute to a 401K of their own.
-If withdrawing from a 401K will hinder your ability to retire, it’s better to consider alternatives.
+As a parent of a college-age student, you may be considering retirement in the next 15-20 years.
+On the other hand, your child will have more time left in the workforce both to pay their student loan and contribute to a 401k of their own.
+If withdrawing from a 401k will hinder your ability to retire, it’s better to consider alternatives.